rfangit/rfangit.github.io/_posts/2025-11-10-minima_volumes_sharp.md

   }
 ---

 This blog post is for our [paper](https://arxiv.org/pdf/2511.04808){:target="\_blank"}, "Sharp Minima Can Generalize: A Loss Landscape Perspective On Data".
-Here, we introduce background for our paper, and briefly summarize our key results.
+Here, we introduce background for our paper and briefly summarize our key results.
 Experiments are explained in greater detail in our work, along with many other insights.

-A [video overview](https://youtu.be/32uYplNb2Bo){:target="\_blank"} is available too.
+A [video overview](https://youtu.be/32uYplNb2Bo){:target="\_blank"} is also available.

-For those interested in running their own experiments, there is a [tutorial in google colab.](https://colab.research.google.com/drive/1JNbk8Sau-M31mLVOQv19GR2dlwW7xwLd){:target="\_blank"}
+For those interested in running their own experiments, here is a [tutorial in google colab.](https://colab.research.google.com/drive/1JNbk8Sau-M31mLVOQv19GR2dlwW7xwLd){:target="\_blank"}

 ## Introduction